William Lyttle: Life

 Lyttle arrived in London from his home country of Ireland in the mid-sixties when he inherited 121 Mortimer Road in the London borough of Hackney from his parents.
 Records show Lyttle's occupation listed as civil engineer but no evidence exists that he was qualified or ever had a career in civil engineering.

 Lyttle excavated an extensive network of tunnels under his property and surrounding public and private land from the 1960s to 2000s.

 Rather than being a recluse, Lyttle was described as a rather chatty, eccentric, energetic character who would often be seen at local scrap yards and markets.

-When asked by journalists why he excavates tunnels, Lyttle said "I'm just a man who loves to dig" and that he just wanted "a big basement".
+When asked by journalists why he excavates tunnels, Lyttle said "I'm a man who enjoys digging" and that he just wanted "a big basement".
 He also said that "There is great beauty in inventing things that serve no purpose."

 After living in the property for over 40 years, Lyttle was evicted and moved to a hotel for three years at a cost of £45,000 to Hackney Council, before being rehoused in a flat in a high-rise building.
 He was put on the top floor, to discourage tunnelling.

 In June 2010, months after moving in, Lyttle was found dead in his flat where it was discovered that he had created several holes in the walls and had removed a huge section of wall between the kitchen and living room.

 Lyttle was survived by one daughter but the Metropolitan Police were unable to track her down and failed to establish any heir or surviving relatives.
 The police described Lyttle as having been a "wealthy man".
 The investigating officer is reported as saying "From documents and bank statements I've seen, let's just say his finances were a lot better than most people's."

 Lyttle seldom engaged with journalists and the press but several attempts were made to document Lyttle's story in his lifetime including a cancelled Channel 4 documentary.
 In 2006 Lyttle allowed artist Karen Russo into his home who produced some of the only public photographs of the tunnel system.
 Russo described Lyttle's character as "extremely racist, misogynistic and paranoid" and antisemitic.
 This contrasted her preconceived ideal of showing him as a "model for understanding the artistic impulse and for the creative process".
 The project ended due to Lyttle's behaviour.

 Photographer Tom Hunter described Lyttle as the Patron Saint of Hackney.
 His story has been described as "woven into the fabric of Hackney's history".
 Laureate Iain Sinclair included a chapter in his book, Hackney, That Rose-Red Empire, about Lyttle in which he chronicles the stories of London's "artists, the homeless, the eccentrics".

 Upon his death, a fake blue plaque was hung outside the property to honour Lyttle as the man who "lived and dug here".